Germany Student Visa Guide

 Prepare Core Application Documents

 Application form, biometric photos, cover letter, health insurance, proof of accommodation, and your passport.
+Every document must be correct before you book.

 After steps 2 and 3 are complete